95

 Citizenship by Descent Deep Dive

 Ancestry-based citizenship is the most underutilized path to a second passport.
 Millions of Americans qualify and do not know it.
-Here are the eligibility rules for the five most popular programs:
+Here are the eligibility rules for the six most popular programs:

 Ireland